fhiso/legacy-format/data-model.md

 :   A *line string*.
     It is RECOMMENDED that implementations support payloads of at least 30 characters.

-    A user-defined identifier (textual or numberic) of this record.
+    A user-defined identifier (textual or numeric) of this record.
     In GEDCOM, the examples suggests this was to allow brief links to another record keeping system, though its non-multi-values character limits that functionality.

 Default tag